Pimba: A Processing-in-Memory Acceleration for Post-Transformer Large Language Model Serving: Background

 \subsection{Post-Transformer LLMs}

 Recently, alternative architectures including state space models (SSMs)~\cite{mamba, s4, h3, hyena, s4d, hippo, lssl, mamba2}, linear attention mechanisms~\cite{retnet, linear_attention, gated_linear_attention, gsa}, and recurrent neural networks (RNNs)~\cite{hgrn2, rwkv, rwkv6, xlstm} have emerged as promising substitutes for transformers.
 These \emph{post-transformer} models offer comparable capabilities to transformers, while requiring constant resources regardless of sequence length, addressing the fundamental limitations of transformers. \niparagraph{SSM.} Among the alternatives, state space models (SSMs) have demonstrated their effectiveness, leveraging structured state transitions to efficiently capture long-range dependencies.
 The state-of-the-art, Mamba-2~\cite{mamba2}, achieves leading performance among SSMs through its selection mechanism that efficiently propagates prior token information.
 Given the prominence of Mamba-2 in language modeling and its adoption in numerous new models~\cite{huang2024mlmamba, nvidia-mamba2, zamba2, codestral}, this paper focuses on Mamba-2 as a representative of SSMs.
 Figure~\ref{fig:LLM}(b) illustrates the key operations of Mamba-2.
 Among these, the selective state update operation is the core in Mamba-2, which operates with $H$ parallel heads, akin to the multi-head attention mechanism in transformers.
 The inputs to the selective state update include vectors $\overline{A}$, $\overline{B}$, $C$, and $X$.
 These are partitioned across the $H$ heads, yielding scalar $a^h$ and vectors $\overline{B^h}$, $C^h$, and $X^h$ for each head.
-Each head maintains its own state matrix, which is updated through the following steps at each time step: \begin{description}[labelindent=0.0em,nolistsep,leftmargin=1.5em] \item[(1)] \textbf{State decay.} The previous state matrix is decayed by multiplying it with scalar $a^h$, decaying the influence of older information. \item[(2)] \textbf{Outer product.} The outer product of vectors $\overline{B^h}$ and $X^h$ is computed, capturing the interactions between these vectors. \item[(3)] \textbf{Update.} The resulting outer product matrix is added to the decayed state to form the updated state. \item[(4)] \textbf{Output.} A GEMV operation between the updated then transposed state matrix and vector $C^h$ produces the output vector. \end{description} In this sequence, each head effectively updates its internal state based on inputs, producing outputs that contribute to the model's overall computation.
+Each head maintains its own state matrix, which is updated through the following steps at each time step: \aptLtoX{\begin{itemize} \item[(1)] \textbf{State decay.} The previous state matrix is decayed by multiplying it with scalar $a^h$, decaying the influence of older information. \item[(2)] \textbf{Outer product.} The outer product of vectors $\overline{B^h}$ and $X^h$ is computed, capturing the interactions between these vectors. \item[(3)] \textbf{Update.} The resulting outer product matrix is added to the decayed state to form the updated state. \item[(4)] \textbf{Output.} A GEMV operation between the updated then transposed state matrix and vector $C^h$ produces the output vector. \end{itemize}}{\begin{description}[labelindent=0.0em,nolistsep,leftmargin=1.5em] \item[(1)] \textbf{State decay.} The previous state matrix is decayed by multiplying it with scalar $a^h$, decaying the influence of older information. \item[(2)] \textbf{Outer product.} The outer product of vectors $\overline{B^h}$ and $X^h$ is computed, capturing the interactions between these vectors. \item[(3)] \textbf{Update.} The resulting outer product matrix is added to the decayed state to form the updated state. \item[(4)] \textbf{Output.} A GEMV operation between the updated then transposed state matrix and vector $C^h$ produces the output vector. \end{description}} In this sequence, each head effectively updates its internal state based on inputs, producing outputs that contribute to the model's overall computation.

 \niparagraph{Linear Attention.} One approach is to propose entirely new architectures, such as SSM.
 Alternatively, modifying the existing attention mechanism offers another way to address the limitations of transformers.
 Among such approaches, linear attention~\cite{linear_attention, retnet, gated_linear_attention, gsa} has garnered significant interest, as it replaces the softmax function in attention with a linear function.
 Since most linear attention mechanisms use the identity function as the linear function, it can be expressed as Equation~\ref{eq:linear_attention} and is illustrated in Figure~\ref{fig:LLM}(c).